5H-Tech/full-Icy-tower-game/README.md

 # full-Icy-tower-game
 ![Banner](https://github.com/HadyAhmed00/full-Icy-tower-game/blob/master/readme/0.png)

-* Icy tower game made by c++
+* Icy tower game made with C++ language
 ## Using
 SFML library
 ## include
-the file include all the texture, photos and fonts that used in the game
+The file includes all textures, photos and fonts used in the game

 ## Features:
-* 3 theme
+* 3 themes
-* each theme have a different character
+* Each theme has a different character
-* power jump
+* Power jump
-* Animations in the movement
+* Movements animation
-* record of the highest score
+* The highest score is recorded

-## themes :
+## Themes :
  * theme 1 with character 1

 ![Banner](https://github.com/HadyAhmed00/full-Icy-tower-game/blob/master/readme/1.png)